-Coalmont is a small village neighbouring Tulameen just a few kms southeast.
+Coalmont is a small village neighbouring Tulameen, just a few kilometres southeast.
 A historical mining town, it was established in 1911 to serve as a supply point to the neighbouring coal mine at Blakeburn.
 Coalmont was also a junction on the Kettle Valley Railway, whose roadbed is now the Trans-Canada Trail.
-Nearby areas include now abondoned towns of Blakeburn and Granite Creek.
+Nearby areas include now abandoned towns of Blakeburn and Granite Creek.
 The original Hotel is still open to the public and serves drinks.

 There are about 60 houses within Coalmont's townsite.
 Many of them have full time residents.
-The stable population is approximately 85 which includes around 20 people who live in the periferal area.
+The stable population is approximately 85, which includes around 20 people who live in the peripheral area.
 The current number of children is around 8.
-On top of that there are about 20 property owners who are weekend and seasonal residents.
-There is also a handful of regular visitors, some of whom have been coming here for many years.
+On top of that, there are about 20 property owners who are weekend and seasonal residents.
+There are also a handful of regular visitors, some of whom have been coming here for many years.

-Located on one of the many floodplains along the Tulameen River, the town is nestled snugly in the Northernmost Cascade mountains.
+Located on one of the many floodplains along the Tulameen River, the town is nestled snugly in the northernmost Cascade mountains.
 Despite low average temperatures for all but the summer months, there are a lot of sunny days all year round.
-The river is usually low in the summer, and sometimes dangerously high in the spring.
-The last flood was in 1995.
+The river is usually low in the summer and sometimes dangerously high in the spring.
+The last major flooding event was in 1995.

 The area has two ranches and there is a small amount of hay grown for local use only.
 There are free-range cows wandering the whole area and they can occasionally be seen in town.

 Logging has been done here since the beginning, but has recently gained momentum.
 There is regular traffic of logging trucks through Coalmont.
 Although the only large mill is in Princeton, many logs go in the other direction for processing in Merritt and elsewhere.
 Coalmont is located in the Cascades Forest District.